TIMELINE-Greece's debt crisis

-May 2, 2010 - Papandreou says he has sealed a deal with the
+May 2, 2010 - Papandreou says has sealed a deal with the EU

 budget cuts of 30 billion euros ($43 billion) over three years.